 Oct 29, 2022.
 Sync, How Order Emerges from Chaos in the Universe, Nature, and Daily Life, by Strogatz, Steven H., Hachette Books, 2003, develops many examples of self-organizing systems in the physical and biological worlds.

-Dictionary.com describes the typical conception.
+Dictionary.com describes the pure free market mechanism.
 The Invisible Hand in the economics of Adam Smith,

 an unseen force or mechanism that guides individuals to unwittingly benefit society through the pursuit of their private interests.